suryaakm/Homicide_by_countries/README.md

 # Project overview
-In This Project Simply curious about the world of crime analytics,  complex data analysis accessible  data cleaning process using Numpy And then exploration, and visualization using the Pandas and seaborn the chart are bar charts and line chart.
+In This Project Simply curious about the world of crime analytics,  complex data analysis accessible  data cleaning process using Pandas And then exploration, and visualization using the Matplolib ,seaborn , the chart are bar charts and line chart.
 # project steps
 1) Tool Used: VScode(Jupyter notebook)